alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

 70. Port number is 16 bits number this range has been split up by the --IANA (Internet Assigned Numbers Authority)-- into independent
       sections:

       a.
-Port 0 isn’t in use for network traffic, but it’s sometimes used in communications taking place between different programs on the same computer.
+Port 0 isn't in use for network traffic, but it's sometimes used in communications taking place between different programs on the same computer.

       b.
 Ports 1-1023: are referred to as --system ports--, or sometimes as “well-known ports.”
 These ports represent the official